SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 2 Image Classification copy.md

 ### Challenges

-- intraclass variation
+- intra-class variation
 - fine-grained categories
 - background clutter
 - illumination change: lighting and shadow conditions
-- deformatoion: the object may have various positions
+- deformation: the object may have various positions
 - occlusion: the object may be partially covered

 ### Scientific Applications